pocomane/brewed-in-the-apocalypse/bita-strong.md

 may happen to them.

-__Ask what they do (move)__ every time the scenarist ends speaking, the scenarist will ask to one or multiple player "What do you do?".
-Then, you as the questioned player will tell what your PC says, does and feels.
+__Ask what they do (move)__ every time the scenarist ends speaking, the scenarist will ask to one or multiple protagonist "What do you do?".
+Then, you as the questioned protagonist will tell what your PC says, does and feels.
 If you need some details in the scene, ask to the scenarist.
 When asked the scenarist will do a new __Describe the scene (move)__ giving such details or just saying "You do not know".